A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Quasinormal-mode-based Neural Network

 which is approximate but specifically formulated to respect energy conservation even when a finite number of \glspl{qnm} are included in the expansion \cite{benzaouia_quasi-normal_2021}, making it suitable for our application.
 In this expression, for an $N$-port device with $P$ modes, $C(\omega)$ is an $N \times N$ matrix representing a slowly varying background, $D$ is an $N \times P$ matrix with columns $\mathbf{d}_m$, $\tilde{\Omega}$ is a diagonal matrix of \gls{qnm} frequencies $\tilde{\omega}_m$, and $M$ is a $P\times P$ matrix with elements

 where $\tilde{\omega}_{\mathrm{r},m} = \omega_m + i \gamma_{\mathrm{r},m}$.
 The $N$ complex-valued elements of $\mathbf{d}_m$ should be interpreted as the amplitudes of the $m$:th \gls{qnm} on the ports.
 Finally, $\tau$ is a diagonal $N \times N$ matrix of real numbers $\tau_n$ that determine the phase accumulated between the scatterer and the ports.
-We refer to Ref.~\cite{benzaouia_quasi-normal_2021} for a more in-depth description, derivation and error analysis.
+We refer to Reference~\cite{benzaouia_quasi-normal_2021} for a more in-depth description, derivation, and error analysis.

-Our proposed physics-informed \gls{nn} architecture incorporates the QNM-expansion as a physics model according to the principle shown in schematic \eqref{eq:physics-informed-principle}.
+Our proposed physics-informed \gls{nn} architecture incorporates the QNM expansion as a physics model according to the principle shown in the schematic in Equation~\eqref{eq:physics-informed-principle}.
 The physics parameters are in our case $C(\omega)$ and $\tau$, as well as $\tilde{\omega}_m$ and $\mathbf{d}_m$ for each mode $m$.
-The architecture is composed of multiple submodels as illustrated in Fig.~\ref{fig:qnm-net-architecture}.
+We use a modular architecture composed of multiple submodels as illustrated in \textbf{Figure~\ref{fig:qnm-net-architecture}} to facilitate adaptation to a wide range of systems.
 The first submodel maps the design description to an abstract feature vector $\boldsymbol{\varphi}$.
 The subsequent submodels use $\boldsymbol{\varphi}$ to predict the physics parameters evaluated at frequency $\omega$.
 Finally, $S(\omega)$ is computed from the physics parameters using the \gls{qnm} expansion~\eqref{eq:qnm-expansion}.
+The internal structure of the submodels is left unspecified and can be tailored to the specific physics of each system.